rafiibnsultan/FM_Seg/README.md

 # Geo_Segmentation_SAM
 Hello.

-I've created this page that compiles a selection of helpful papers for my ongoing study on Pedestrian Infrastructure Segmentation.
-I often refer to these papers in my research.
-Please feel free to make use of them if they relate to your interests.
+I've developed this webpage that gathers various useful papers for my ongoing research on Infrastructure Segmentation in Geographical Images.
+This compilation can be applied to diverse segmentation areas.
+I've curated papers that catch my interest or resonate with my research, serving as a reference point for me.
+Feel free to utilize them if they align with your interests.

 # Background: